Do you send out a follow-up email thanking those who interviewed you?

 Thank you so much for taking the time to meet with me to discuss the position of the [Position Name] yesterday.
 It was a pleasure to learn more about your business approach and specifically [add a specific scenario].

 Our conversation made me even more excited to join [Company Name].
 What interested me, in particular, was [something specific you discussed during the interview].

 I’m confident that my experience can translate into similar success as your new [the name of the position you’re applying for].

 If you need any additional information from me at this point, or have any questions about my experience or accomplishments, please feel free to contact me.
 I look forward to hearing back from you on [the specific date established during the interview]

 Thanks again for your time!

-Example of a Thank You Letter After a Second Interview:
+Thank You Email After a Second Interview Sample:

 Dear, [Mr./Ms. Last Name],

 It was a pleasure to come and chat for the second time; thank you for the opportunity!
 Now I’m even more certain that I will be able to help deliver great results working as [the name of the position] with [Company Name].